FAQs From Birth Mothers About Adoption

 2. Can I receive financial assistance?

 Depending on the state, yes.
-We are able to provide some form of financial assistance typically for rent, utilities, transportation, and food.
+Our partners are able to provide some form of financial assistance typically for rent, utilities, transportation, and food.

 3. Will choosing adoption cost me money?